Sudbury & Harrow Road railway station

 Sudbury & Harrow Road is a National Rail station served by Chiltern Railways in Harrow Road, Sudbury in Greater London.
-It was the least used railway station in Greater London until 2015/16 and is 400m north of Sudbury Town Underground station.
+It was the least used railway station in Greater London in 2023/24 and is 400 m north of Sudbury Town Underground station.

 History

 On 20 November 1905 the Great Central Railway opened a new route for freight trains between Neasden Junction and Northolt Junction.
 Passenger services from Marylebone began on 1 March 1906, when three new stations were opened: Wembley Hill, Sudbury & Harrow Road and South Harrow.
 On 2 April 1906 these services were extended to Northolt Junction.

-The film 'Mosque in the Park' made for Thames Television and first shown 5 June 1973 (directed and narrated by acclaimed film Director Yavar Abbas), featured the daily routine of leading railwayman Mr. Siddiq who was originally from Delhi and who moved to London in 1960.
+The film 'Mosque in the Park' made for Thames Television and first shown 5 June 1973 featured the daily routine of leading railwayman Mr. Siddiq who was originally from Delhi and who moved to London in 1960.
 The film shows him at work for British Rail at the Sudbury & Harrow Road railway station, a job that he did alone.

 Services

+All services at Sudbury & Harrow Road are operated by Chiltern Railways.